Yeeuny-Yup/CCAP/README.md

 ### 3) Normalized sensitivities and final importance

-CMC-ASP computes normalized sensitivities by measuring how well each channel response is preserved under each masked condition relative to the multimodal reference.
+CCAP computes normalized sensitivities by measuring how well each channel response is preserved under each masked condition relative to the multimodal reference.
 The final importance score is obtained by a symmetric aggregation of the two sensitivities:

 <p align="center">